 Northern Maine Community College

 Since 1963, Northern Maine Community College has been a statewide and county-wide leader in this type of off-campus partnership.
-Annually, 70 to 80 students attend NMCC classes at the Houlton Center.
-Classes are offered in the areas of business, allied health, and liberal studies.
+Online classes are offered in the areas of business, nursing and allied health, and liberal studies.

 Liberal Studies – The Houlton Center provides southern Aroostook citizens the opportunity to enroll in an affordable, part time college program while retaining local employment and living at home.
 Many liberal studies students advance to the registered nurse program, to another full-time major on the Presque Isle campus, or to a four-year University program.